 2011-2014 Management of Unsupported Packages -

 I use Arch Linux, which has this thing called the Arch User Repository (AUR) where users can upload build scripts to share with others.
 To make people's lives easier, there are a ton of "AUR helpers."
 The few that I have tried out seemed a little bit big, so I decided to write my own in Bash.
 I tried to do it in as little code as possible.
 Since then, it grew.
-Now I use it since I haven't found any other that's designed around batch installation.
+At the time I hadn't found any other that was designed around batch installation.

 2011 Leet Speak Translator - Github